 If your usual running routine involves a tarmac and a trail, choosing your best road-to-trail running shoes can make a difference between a pleasant and unpleasant running experience.
-While road running shoes can take on both the pavement and light trails, when uneven surfaces become more challenging, it is where you’ll lose grip on the ground.
+While road running shoes can take on both the pavement and light trails, when uneven surfaces become more challenging, it is when you’ll lose grip on the ground.

 What are the Best Road to Trail Running Shoes?

-The best road-to-trail running shoes are trail runners that can easily cross over from the road to trail.
+The best road-to-trail running shoes are trail runners that can easily cross over from the road to the trail.
 They have comfortable cushioning on the road for even heavy strikers and a grippy and protective outsole on rough terrains.

 If your route has mixed running surfaces, this article will help you choose your best road-to-trail running shoes.

 Salomon Sense Ride 4

 Salomon Sense Ride 4 is a responsive, neutral trail runner for mixed terrain.
 It has regular cushioning, light protection, and a breathable upper.
 It is agile and has improved heel support, which offers less slippage, more padding, and a better locked-in fit than its predecessor.

 The sole will offer decent protection when you step on rocks, debris, and uneven surfaces.
 Salomon Sense Ride lineup keeps improving, so expect a better experience each time a new model comes out.Buy Now